 - Mood swings

 Moderate to severe traumatic brain injury symptoms can be worse.
 Some of these are:

 - Clear fluids draining from nose and ears

 Because of these symptoms, it is critical to see a doctor immediately if you suspect a concussion injury after an accident.

 The average settlement amount for a concussion injury after an accident depends on many different factors.

-The severity of the traumatic brain injury and the accompanying symptoms are considered along with the amount of medical care and rehabilitation needed to make a full recovery.
-If full recovery is not possible, the level of disability for the victim is also taken into account.
-As such, the settlement for a concussion accident can vary widely from case to case.
+These factors come into play when determining compensation.
+Because the cases are complex, they all must be considered.
+The severity of the traumatic brain injury and accompanying symptoms plays a major role.
+In addition, the amount of medical care and rehabilitation costs are important.
+If full recovery is not possible, one must consider the level of disability for the victim.
+Due to this, the settlement for a concussion accident can vary widely from case to case.

 Compensation for concussion accidents includes payment for economic and noneconomic damages.
-Economic damages refer to all out of pocket expenses caused by the injury, including medical bills, lost wages, property damage, and loss of future income and benefits.
+Breaking it down further, economic damages refer to all out of pocket expenses caused by the injury.
+This means medical bills, lost wages, property damage, and loss of future income and benefits.
 Noneconomic damages compensate the victim for the intangible harms that come with traumatic brain injury.

 Contact Our Office Today

-If you or a loved one suffered a traumatic brain injury in an accident, call or contact VanDerGinst Law today to schedule your free case consultation with one of our dedicated professionals.
+Don’t deal with a serious head injury on your own.
+Call or contact VanDerGinst Law today.
+Schedule your free case consultation with one of our dedicated professionals.